American flag

 Update:

-As we continue to mourn the loss of this great filmmaker, it's impressive to see how many people recognize, as we at the Pages do, Hughes's importance as a youth-advocate in film.
+As we continue to mourn the loss of this great filmmaker, it's impressive to see how many people recognize Hughes's importance as a youth-advocate in film.

 Entertainment Weekly recently contacted several actors and others who worked with Hughes in the trenches.
 Several of the quotes that EW included touch on this aspect.
 Perhaps it is illuminated best by actor Alan Ruck, who starred in Ferris Bueller's Day Off as the titular character's best friend: